 “This is what we’re about: We plant the seeds that will one day grow.” - Oscar Romero

-How We Grow - We are USDA Certified Organic by OEFFA (The Ohio Ecological Food and Farm Association).
-All of our produce is locally grown using sustainable growing practices and without the use of chemical fertilizers or pesticides.
+How we grow - We are USDA Certified Organic by OEFFA (The Ohio Ecological Food and Farm Association).
+All of our produce is locally grown using sustainable growing practices and without the use of synthetic fertilizers or pesticides.
 We utilize cover crops, compost, and other natural soil amendments that contribute to healthy soils and healthy food.

 We grow on 30" raised beds in standardized 150' rows.